fronzec/spring-batch-projects/single-threaded/README.md

 ## Tech Stack

-- Spring [multiple modules]
+- Java 17
-- Spring batch
+- Spring Framework [multiple modules]
 - MySQL as DB

 ## How to run locally